pfxuan/lustrefs/README.md

   * cd lustre-hadoop/
   * mvn package

-On a successful build the plugin will be present in the `target` directory.
+On a successful build the plugin jar will be present in the `target` directory.

 ##CONTACT

 For general inquiries, please contact <hadoop.on.lustre@seagate.com>.
-For techinical inquries, please contact Stephen Skory <stephen.skory@seagate.com>.
+For technical inquiries, please contact Stephen Skory <stephen.skory@seagate.com>.

 ##COPYRIGHT

 This source code is being released under the Apache license.
 Please see the COPYING file included in this repository.
-This is the same license as the GlusterFS Hadoop plugin that this plugin is based off of.
+This is the same license as the GlusterFS Hadoop plugin.